Probing Zee-Babu states at Muon Colliders: Summary and conclusions

 \section{Summary and conclusions}

 In this work, we have studied the phenomenology of the Zee-Babu model at future muon colliders.
 This model provides a natural explanation of the smallness of neutrino mass through two-loop radiative neutrino mass generation mechanism and with the exchange of two new $SU(2)_L$ singlet scalars: a singly-charged and a doubly-charged scalars.
 After studying the impact of the constraints from neutrino oscillation data, lepton flavour violation, and lepton flavour universality tests, we have selected five phenomenologically viable benchmark points which depend on the masses of the charged scalars of the model.
 We then analyzed the production rates for various channels that include charged leptons (both FC and FV channels), singly-charged scalars and doubly-charged scalars for the five benchmark points.
 A special attention was given to channels that not only probe the Yukawa-type couplings connected to the lepton sector but also channels that are sensitive to the nature of the scalar potential, in particular, the lepton-number violating coupling.
 These channels involve $n \geq 4$ scalars and are enjoying almost a background-free environment even that the production cross sections are of order $10^{-3}$--$10^{0}$ fb.
 In particular, the production of four doubly-charged scalars lead to a golden channel consisting of eight highly-energetic muons.
-We finally analyzed the signal-to-background for the pair production of two charged scalars: $\phi^+ \phi^-$ and $\kappa^{++} \kappa^{--}$.
+We finally analyzed the signal-to-background for the pair production of two charged scalars: $\phi^+ \phi^-$ and $\kappa^{++} \kappa^{--}$ at $\sqrt{s}=10$ TeV both at the parton level and the detector level.
 For the pair production of singly-charged scalars ($\phi^+ \phi^-$), we have analyzed three channels, {\it i.e.} $e^\pm \mu^\mp + E_{T}^{\rm miss}$, $\mu^\pm \tau^\mp + E_{T}^{\rm miss}$ and $\mu^\pm \mu^\mp + E_{T}^{\rm miss}$.
-We found that all the benchmark scenarios can be distinguished for these channels especially at $\sqrt{s}=10$ TeV.
 For the pair production of doubly-charged scalars, we have analyzed the production of $\mu^+\mu^-\mu^+\mu^-$ and we found even more promising sensitivity.
-Further analyses using the state-of-art tools are in order to further disseminate the nature of the neutrino mass generation mechanism.